PonkaBlog

 Most people believe that the electoral college is there to protect the vote of the less populated areas in the country.
 By limiting the number of electoral votes the highly-populated states have, the theory is that their influence on the election is also limited.

-But the number of electoral votes for each state is determined by the number of representatives each state has.
+But the number of electoral votes for each state is determined by the number of representatives each state has (plus 1 for each Senator).
 And the number of representatives is determined by the size of population of the state.
 So, the more populous states have more representatives which means they have more electoral votes.

 Tell me again how this makes things more fair?